-Try one of their delicious woodfired pizzas with wild-yeasted sourdough, cheese, and fresh vegetables, or opt for one of their famous vegan pizzas with toppings from seasoned broccoli and pine nuts to caramelized onion and Brussel sprouts.
+Try one of their delicious wood-fired pizzas with wild-yeasted sourdough, cheese, and fresh vegetables.
+Alternatively, opt for one of their famous vegan pizzas with toppings from seasoned broccoli and pine nuts to caramelised onion and Brussel sprouts.

-If you’re after sustainability and unique flavor, Pizza Madre is more than worth a visit.
+If you’re after sustainability and unique flavour, Pizza Madre is more than worth a visit.

 You’ll find Totti’s at Bondi, tucked away inside what looks like an old pub.
 However, if you venture into the courtyard, you’ll be greeted by two beautiful olive trees and it promises to be the perfect location for a long stylish lunch.

 It’s a local Italian that prides itself on sharing good food, lots of laughs, and fun times with family.
 Try some of their small plates or delicious antipasti before moving on to flavour-packed pasta from Eggert or chicken cooked in a Josper charcoal oven.

 Don’t forget to pair with some organic wine or a retro-Italian-inspired spritz to top off all the flavour.

 Editor’s Note: If you find yourself down in Victoria, Totti’s has recently opened a sister establishment in Lorne, on the stunning Great Ocean Road.

 Fancy whipping up your own pasta tonight?
 Check out our Best Bacon Pasta Recipes

 Location: 417-421 Bourke Street, Surrey Hills, NSW 2010